keinaaoita/REST/readme.md

 2. HATEOAS (Hypermedia as the Engine of Application State)

     + In each request, there will be a set of links that can used to navigate through the API.
 Shows what other actions you can take on a specific resource.

+## Tools Used

+### ES Lint

+Formats code based on strict syntax to maintain order and cleanliness.

+Installs eslint as a dependency

+    npm i eslint -D

+    npm run lint

+To customize certain rules of eslint, include properties based on name and values.

+    rules: {
+        "linebreak-style": 0
+    }

+### Nodemon

+Any changes made will automatically reflect onto the designated node environment.
+Settings was configured in package.json.